-Board of County Commissioners Nassau County, Florida c/o Mr. Edward Sealover, County Administrator 96160 Nassau Place Yulee, Florida 32097
+Board of County Commissioners Nassau County, Florida c/o Mr. Ted Selby, County Manager 96160 Nassau Place Yulee, Florida 32097

-We are pleased to confirm our understanding of the services we are to provide Nassau County (the County) for the years ended September 30, 2008 and 2009.
-We will audit the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information, which collectively comprise the basic financial statements, of the County as of and for the years ended September 30, 2008 and 2009.
-Accounting standards generally accepted in the United States provide for certain required supplementary information (RSI), such as management's discussion and analysis (MD&A), to accompany the County's basic financial statements.
-As part of our engagement, we will apply certain limited procedures to the County's RSI.
-These limited procedures will consist principally of inquiries of management regarding the methods of measurement and presentation, which management is responsible for affirming to us in its representation letter.
-Unless we encounter problems with the presentation of the RSI or with procedures relating to it, we will disclaim an opinion on it.
+We are pleased to confirm our understanding of the services we are to provide Nassau County (the County) for the years ending September 30, 2010, 2011, 2012, 2013, and 2014.
+We will audit the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information, which collectively comprise the basic financial statements of the County, as of and for the years ending September 30, 2010, 2011, 2012, 2013, and 2014.
+Accounting standards generally accepted in the United States provide for certain required supplementary information (RSI), such as management's discussion and analysis (MD&A), to supplement the County's basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board (GASB) who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+As part of our engagement, we will apply certain limited procedures to the County's RSI in accordance with auditing standards generally accepted in the United States of America.
+These limited procedures will consist of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We will not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
 The following RSI is required by generally accepted accounting principles and will be subjected to certain limited procedures, but will not be audited:

-Management's Discussion and Analysis; and

-Governmental Accounting Standards Board (GASB) Required Supplemental Other Postemployment Benefit Information.
+- Management's Discussion and Analysis - Governmental Accounting Standards Board Required Supplemental Other Postemployment Benefit Information

-Supplementary information other than RSI also accompanies the County's basic financial statements.
-We will subject the following supplementary information to the auditing procedures applied in our audit of the basic financial statements and will provide an opinion on it in relation to the basic financial statements:
+Supplementary information other than RSI also accompanies the County's financial statements.
+We will subject the following supplementary information to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and will provide an opinion on it in relation to the financial statements as a whole:

-- Schedule of Expenditures of Federal and State Awards; - Budgetary Comparison Information for the General Fund and Major Special Revenue Funds and Related Notes; and - Combining and Individual Fund Statements and Schedules.
+- Schedule of Expenditures of Federal and State Awards - Budgetary Comparison Information for the General Fund and Major Special Revenue Funds and Related Notes - Combining and Individual Fund Statements and Schedules